UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-When a :code:`valueURI` is present for :code:`topical` or :code:`name` subject, it will be the value used in migration.
+When a :code:`valueURI` is present for :code:`topic` or :code:`name` subject, it will be the value used in migration.
 Examples showing each of the distinct XPaths are given below:

 `acwiley:280 as an example of subject[@valueURI]/topic <https://digital.lib.utk.edu/collections/islandora/object/acwiley%3A280/datastream/MODS/view>`_